Internship Activities

 Seminars (following orientation, ranges from two to four hours per week).
 In keeping with the goals of the training program, seminars are intended to explore core theoretical, technical, ethical, scientific, multicultural, and diagnostic issues as they relate to the delivery of clinical services in a university setting.
 Seminars are developmental in nature.
 To those ends, both general readings and case-based presentations are used to facilitate interns’ conceptual formulations and integration of theory, research and practice.
 Seminar leaders and other participants provide peer consultation regarding case materials of each intern.

-- Assessment: (first three-four weeks of orientation).
-This seminar focuses on ethics, principles, and practices for clinical evaluation, including the consultation process, diagnostic screening, crisis assessment, mental status examinations, and diversity considerations.
-Emphasis is given to the development of a focused and comprehensive disposition with treatment options and recommendations, and on presenting relevant information orally as well as in a written psychological report.
+- Assessment: (first three weeks of orientation).
+This team-taught seminar focuses on ethics, principles, and practices for clinical evaluation, including the consultation process, diagnostic screening, crisis assessment, mental status examinations, and diversity considerations.
+Emphasis is given to the development of a multiculturally-sensitive interview, comprehensive treatment disposition, options and recommendations. and on organizing relevant information in a concisely written psychological report.
 Integration of assessment-related data and norms and practices for clinical documentation are also addressed.
-The format includes didactics, use of video demonstration, discussion, intake observation, and assigned readings.
-A number of staff present on assessment of specialized areas, including eating disorders and substance abuse.
+The format includes didactics, discussion, intake observation of staff and staff of trainees, and assigned readings.

 - Group Psychotherapy: (weekly for Fall semester).
 This seminar is devoted to the theory and practice of interpersonal process group therapy, including preparation and selection of members, co-therapy dynamics, group norms and cohesion, critical incidents, and termination.
 Presentation of the interns’ group work usually provides the focus and material for discussion of conceptual, multicultural, and ethical issues.